 NLP uses the Solvency II standard formula and accounting consolidation method 1.
-In the calculation of the Group SCR the following is taken into account: Volatility Adjustment VA at NLP-FI and NLP-NO, TMTP at NLP-NO, and transitional measures for equity risk at NLP-FI and NLP-NO.
+In the calculation of the Group SCR the following is taken into account:

+- Volatility Adjustment VA at NLP-DK, NLP-FI and NLP-NO, and - TMTP at NLP-NO.